Davidsonity/Sentiment-Analysis-StrangerThingsS4/README.md

 - Date of 1st half release: 2022-05-27
 - Date of complete series release: 1st of July 2022
 - Date of Project creation: 7th of july 2022
-- Scraped Data: Most recent 50000 tweets from on Date of complete series release to Date of 1st half release
+- Scraped Data: Most recent 50000 tweets from Date of complete series release to Date of 1st half release

 ## Section🗂️:
 - 📓 WebScraping using snscrape